Celebrating New York City's Clean Drinking Water

 In 1667, shortly after the British seized New York from the Dutch, the first public well was dug in front of the old fort at Bowling Green, located near Battery Park.
 The well used a pump — the first in the City's history — to bring the water from underground.

 As population increased, the existing wells and ponds soon were unable to provide enough water.
 With no system for disposing of sewage and garbage, human waste and trash polluted waterways and the stone-lined wells dug to tap groundwater became contaminated by salt water from the Hudson and East Rivers.

-To make up for the lack of pure water in Manhattan, water was hauled from Brooklyn in the early 1700s.
+To make up for the lack of safe clean drinking water in Manhattan, water was hauled from Brooklyn in the early 1700s.
 Brooklyn had an excellent supply of fresh groundwater, but it was not enough to meet New York City's needs.

 Pollution and growth created water crisis

 The inadequate quantity and poor quality of the water supply created catastrophic problems.
 Fires burned out of control, including one in 1776 that destroyed a quarter of the City's buildings.
 Disease also ravaged the population.
 In 1832, contaminated water contributed to a cholera epidemic that killed 3,500 people.

 In 1799, the State Legislature gave the newly formed Manhattan Company the exclusive right to supply water to New York City.
 The company, headed by Aaron Burr, ignored plans to bring water from outside of Manhattan, and sunk more wells at the Collect Pond.
 The water was stored in a new reservoir at Chambers Street and was distributed through wooden pipes.
 The Manhattan Company used its surplus funds to start a bank, known today as Chase Manhattan.
 The Company, which was more interested in running a bank than a water supply system, did a poor job of delivering water to the City.